chunky-dev/docs/ChunkyDocs/docs/user_interface/render/materials.md

 ### Smoothness

 This controls a material smoothness/roughness (0.0 - 1.0).
-This is an approxiamtion of surface irregularaties and leads to fuzzy or diffuse reflection.
+This is an approximation of surface irregularities and leads to fuzzy or diffuse reflection.
 Lower values increase roughness.

 ![Render controls Smoothness](../../img/user_interface/render_controls/smoothness.png)